StockNews.com Initiates Coverage on Hawthorn Bancshares (NASDAQ:HWBK)

-StockNews.com assumed coverage on shares of Hawthorn Bancshares (NASDAQ:HWBK – Free Report) in a report issued on Monday.
-The firm issued a buy rating on the financial services provider’s stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Hawthorn Bancshares (NASDAQ:HWBK – Get Free Report) in a report released on Tuesday.
+The firm set a “buy” rating on the financial services provider’s stock.

-Hawthorn Bancshares (NASDAQ:HWBK – Get Free Report) last issued its quarterly earnings data on Tuesday, July 30th.
+Hawthorn Bancshares (NASDAQ:HWBK – Get Free Report) last announced its quarterly earnings results on Tuesday, July 30th.
 The financial services provider reported $0.66 earnings per share (EPS) for the quarter.
-The firm had revenue of $18.17 million during the quarter.
 Hawthorn Bancshares had a net margin of 3.96% and a return on equity of 3.19%.
+The company had revenue of $18.17 million for the quarter.

 Institutional Investors Weigh In On Hawthorn Bancshares